Azure/azure-relay-bridge/CONFIG.md

 TCP and UDP port forwarders for 7777 on one relay name.

 Port forwardings can also be specified in the configuration file.
-Privileged ports can be forwarded only when runing with elevated privileges.
+Privileged ports can be forwarded only when running with elevated privileges.
 IPv6 addresses can be specified by enclosing the address in square brackets.